Mitigating Included- and Omitted-Variable Bias in Estimates of Disparate Impact: Introduction

 \section{Introduction}

 Studies of discrimination generally start by assessing whether certain groups, particularly those defined by race and gender, receive favorable decisions more often than others.
-For example, one might examine whether white loan applicants receive credit extensions more often than minorities, or whether male employees are promoted more often than women.
-Although observed disparities may be the result of bias, it is also possible that they stem from differences in group composition.
+For example, one might examine whether loan applications from white candidates are granted more often than those from racial minorities, or whether male employees are promoted more often than women.
+Although observed disparities may be the result of bias, it is also possible that they stem from statistical differences between groups.
 In particular, if some groups contain disproportionately many qualified members, then one would also expect those groups to receive disproportionately many favorable decisions, even in the absence of discrimination.

-To tease apart these two possibilities---group composition versus discrimination---the most popular statistical approach is ordinary linear or logistic regression.
-In the banking context, for example, one could examine race-contingent lending rates after controlling for relevant factors, such as income and credit history.
-Disparities that persist after accounting for such differences in group composition are often interpreted as evidence of discrimination.
-This basic statistical strategy has been used in hundreds of studies to test for bias in dozens of domains, including education~\citep{espenshade2004admission}, employment~\citep{polachek2008earnings}, policing~\citep{gelman2007analysis}, and medicine~\citep{balsa2005testing}.
+To tease apart these two possibilities---group differences versus discrimination---the most popular statistical approach is ordinary linear or logistic regression.
+In the banking context, for instance, one could examine race-contingent lending rates after adjusting for relevant factors, such as income and credit history.
+Disparities that persist after accounting for such factors are often interpreted as evidence of discrimination.
+This basic statistical strategy has been used in numerous studies to test for bias across domains, including education~\citep{espenshade2004admission, grossman2023disparate}, employment~\citep{polachek2008earnings}, criminal justice~\citep{ gelman2007analysis, macdonald2019effect, gaebler2022causal, abrams2014law, rehavi2012racial }, and medicine~\citep{balsa2005testing}.